Tacoz7183/Allora-Forge-Topic-69-/README.md

-# ⚡ Worker – Allora ML Worker
+# ⚡Allora ML Worker

-This worker runs a single Allora ML model for log-return prediction on a chosen topic.
+This worker runs a single Allora ML model for testing.
 It trains a LightGBM model, evaluates performance, and continuously submits live predictions to the Allora network.

+NOTE: FORGE-WHITELIST Depends on the performance of your model.

 ---